lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * L2: Layer two.
 The immediate lower layer SCHC interfaces with.
 It is provided by an underlying LPWAN technology.

 * MIC: Message Integrity Check.
-A SCHC Fragmentation header field computed over an IPv6 packet before fragmentation, used for error detection after IPv6 packet reassembly.
+A SCHC F/R header field computed over an IPv6 packet before fragmentation, used for error detection after IPv6 packet reassembly.

 * MO: Matching Operator.
 An operator used to match a value contained in a header field with a value contained in a Rule.